 Tips for Effective Employee Communication

-Think About What You Need to Say, and Why
+1. Think About What You Need to Say, and Why

 Knowing the purpose of your communication, you can then move on to considering the best way to deliver it.
 For example, you could deliver the message yourself or have it delivered by an influential player in the organization, Kambil said.

-But once the communication has been delivered to employees, Kambil said, it’s important to get feedback.
+After communicating, get feedback.
 Did employees emerge with the takeaways you intended or could you have improved your message delivery?

-Know Your Audience
+2. Know Your Audience

-It’s also important to know your audience, said Insiya Hussain, assistant professor of management at McCombs School of Business at the University of Texas at Austin.
+It’s also important to know your audience, said Insiya Hussain, assistant professor of management at the McCombs School of Business at the University of Texas at Austin.

 “You need to understand the needs, desires and motivations of the people you’re engaging with.
 This can help you adjust your delivery, word choice and even the message itself, so your message lands well and you can create win-win situations,” she added.

 Active listening is also key to elevating your communication skills with the workforce, showing you heard what they are saying and validating their feelings, Hussain said.
-It lowers employees’ defenses without necessarily having to agree with them.

-Model Transparency and Vulnerability
+3. Model Transparency and Vulnerability

-Transparency and vulnerability is key to effective communication, Westfall told Built In: “Openness and honesty is always the best way to build trust when relaying news or initiatives that are hard to hear,” he said, noting a lack of trust can lead to disengagement and difficulty with retention.
+Transparency and vulnerability are key to effective communication, Westfall told Built In: “Openness and honesty is always the best way to build trust when relaying news or initiatives that are hard to hear,” he said, noting a lack of trust can lead to disengagement and difficulty with retention.

-Think About How Employees Are Impacted
+4. Think About How Employees Are Impacted

 It’s also important to take into account the impact of the communicated message on the employee, as well as the people who surround that employee, such as family members and colleagues.
 For example, when announcing layoffs, acknowledge the impact to not only the employees affected but also their families, he added.